Ore- and P\'osa-type conditions for partitioning $2$-edge-coloured graphs into monochromatic cycles: Notation

 \section{Notation}

 We write $[k] = \{ 1, \ldots, k \}$.
 For a graph $G$, a function $c \colon E(G) \to [2]$ is called a \emph{$2$-edge-colouring} of $G$.
 A \emph{$2$-edge-coloured graph} $(G, c)$ is a pair of a graph $G$ and a $2$-edge-colouring $c$ of $G$ although we generally suppress the latter in the notation.
 For the sake of simplicity, we denote the subgraphs of $G$ retaining only the edges of colour class $i$ as $G_i$, but routinely refer to these colour classes as \emph{red} and \emph{blue}.
+Any connected component of such a $G_i$ is called a \emph{(red/blue) monochromatic component} of $G$.
+In particular, isolated vertices of $G_i$ form monochromatic components with only one vertex and no edges.

 For a subset $U \subset V(G)$, we let the \emph{neighbourhood} $N_G(v, U)$ be the set of all vertices in $U$ that are adjacent to $v$ by an edge of $G$ and omit $U$ if $U = V(G)$.
 This extends to neighbourhoods of subsets $V \subset V(G)$ by $N_G(V) := (\bigcup_{v \in V} N_G(v)) \setminus V$.
 Similarly, we use $\deg_G(v)$ to refer to the \emph{degree} of $v \in V(G)$ and define $\deg_G(v, U) := \abs {N_G(v, U)}$.
 We denote by $\delta(G)$ and $\Delta(G)$ the \emph{minimum degree} and the \emph{maximum degree} of $G$, respectively.
 If $G$ is a graph on $n$ vertices $v_1, \ldots, v_n$, ordered such that $\deg_G(v_1) \leq \ldots \leq \deg_G(v_n)$, then this non-decreasing sequence is called the \emph{degree sequence} of $G$.